 Conclusion

-Pico da Barrosa is without any doubt a place you should visit when travelling to São Miguel island.
-The viewpoint in itself is one of the most popular places for tourists, but if you walk a bit further you will find yourself most likely alone with the cows.
+Pico da Barrosa is without any doubt a place you should visit when traveling to São Miguel island.
+The viewpoint in itself is one of the most popular places for tourists, but if you walk a bit further, you will find yourself most likely alone with the cows.

-It provides amazing views of one of the most beautiful places in the whole archipelago – Lagoa do Fogo – but also over the island with both south and north coasts separated by only 8 kilometres at its most narrow point.
+It provides fantastic views of one of the most beautiful places in the whole archipelago, Lagoa do Fogo, but also over the island, with the south and north coasts separated by only 8 kilometers at its narrowest point.

-Pico da Barrosa is an amazing spot for sunset lovers but also the sunrise enthusiasts.
-However, you can go there all day long and all year long for different landscapes.
-We hope you found this article useful and may it guide you on your trip to Pico da Barrosa.
+Pico da Barrosa is an incredible spot for sunset lovers and sunrise enthusiasts.
+However, you can go there all day and all year to see different landscapes.
+We hope you found this helpful article, and may it guide you on your trip to Pico da Barrosa.